Environmental Field Technician Jobs in USA with Visa Sponsorship

 What visa options exist for Environmental Field Technicians beyond the H-1B?

 Australian citizens can apply for the E-3 visa, which has no lottery and renews every two years.
-Canadian and Mexican nationals may qualify for TN status under the environmental engineer or scientist category.
+Canadian and Mexican nationals may qualify for TN visa status under the environmental engineer or scientist category.
 The O-1A is theoretically available for candidates with exceptional credentials, though it's uncommon for field-level roles.
-TN and E-3 are the most practical H-1B alternatives for eligible nationals.
+TN and E-3 are the most practical H-1B visa alternatives for eligible nationals.

 How often do employers sponsor Environmental Field Technicians for H-1B visas?